miller-me/lab-resources/Intros_to_Coding/The_Command_Line_and_Vim.md

 You first open Vim in normal mode.
 When you’re in the other modes, you can return to normal by hitting the `escape` key.
-Normal mode doesn’t allow you to do any text insertion, but you can use a few keyboard tricks to do some basic editing:
+Normal mode doesn’t allow you to do any text insertion, but you can use a few keyboard tricks to do some basic editing.

 ###### Moving around your file